The Academy for Expository Preaching

 This lecture discusses the advantages of writing and using a sermon manuscript, emphasizing that it forces careful study, deliberate thought, and structured organization.
 Dr. Lawson also highlights the importance of explaining the meaning of the text, considering doctrinal and practical implications, and writing in a conversational style for the listener.

 In this lecture, Dr. Lawson discusses the importance of creating a strong introduction and conclusion for a sermon.
 He outlines five things to keep in mind when creating an introduction, including creating interest and stating the main idea, and three areas to address in the conclusion: the mind, the heart, and the will.
-Finally, he emphasizes the importance of giving the sermon a strong title for identification purposes.
+Finally, he underscores the importance of giving the sermon a strong title for identification purposes.

 In this lecture, Dr. Lawson discusses important keys in delivering a powerful sermon, including preaching with intensity, urgency, variety, and accuracy.
-He emphasizes the importance of being narrowly focused on the passage and the people, having a deep conviction in what you are preaching, and conveying a sense of urgency to the listeners.
+He highlights the importance of being narrowly focused on the passage and the people, having a deep conviction in what you are preaching, and conveying a sense of urgency to the listeners.
 Additionally, he suggests varying your voice, vocabulary, and gestures and being mindful of choosing specific and relevant words.

 Lecture 28: The Final Charge

-In this lecture, Dr. Lawson charges preachers to follow God’s command to Joshua in Joshua 1:7-8, to be strong and courageous, to carefully follow the law, and to not turn from it.
-They must preach the Word of God with authority and conviction, meditate on it day and night, and be lifelong students of the Word to fulfill God’s plan for success wherever they go.
+In this lecture, Dr. Lawson charges preachers to follow God’s command to Joshua in Joshua 1:7-8––to be strong and courageous, to carefully follow the law, and to not turn from it.
+They must preach the word of God with authority and conviction, meditate on it day and night, and be lifelong students of the word to fulfill God’s plan for success wherever they go.

 your instructor